jorinvo/me/content/post/why-i-stop-desktop-linux.md

 ---
 date: 2016-12-16T10:35:36+01:00
-description: |
+title: Why I Stopped Using Linux On My Desktop
+---

 I have been using Linux for a while now.
 It's almost there.
-But not yet.
+But not yet.<!--more-->
-title: Why I Stopped Using Linux On My Desktop
----

 I have been running Linux on my Macbook exclusively for a year now.